HOW DO I KEEP FOXES OUT OF MY GARDEN AND SECURE MY PETS?

 tests.
 The Oxford Croquet club experienced problems with foxes digging

-and fouling their green and tried several repellents and, on their
+and fouling their green and tried several repellents; on their

 website, they conclude: